bbanting/budgettool/README.md

     - ! and + are reserved and cant be used in tag names
 - [ ] Watch dog or timeout for current year when changed from outside the shell
 - [ ] For ListCommand, also print out the criteria the entries are being filtered on
-- [ ] Make a less verbose alternative to CommandController.register()
 - [ ] Replace "year" and "all" with year number
 - [x] Make help work with ForkCommand